INM-6/alpaca/doc/examples/simple.rst

     save_provenance(prov_file)

-A utility function allows to easily provide a name for our script execution provenance, e.g., by using the same file name as out script:
+A utility function allows to easily provide a name for our script execution provenance, e.g., by using the same file name as our script:

 .. code-block:: python